1997 FIA GT Helsinki 3 Hours

 The 1997 FIA GT Helsinki 3 Hours was the third race of the 1997 FIA GT Championship season.
 It was run at a temporary street circuit in Helsinki, Finland on May 25, 1997, jointly with the Formula 3000.

-Due to the upcoming of the LeMans 24 hours race, many teams opted not to participate in this event.
+Due to the upcoming of the Le Mans 24 hours race, many teams opted not to participate in this event.
 This included the factory Porsche, Lotus and Chrysler squads.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).